lzhang714/ELK_10.8.16_mod/src_mod/readme.txt

 4.
 subroutine vmatmtdu (vmatmtdu.f90) will do the real job to calculate the potential matrix.
 The most outer loop is over atoms.
-Within this loop, a few lines are added at the end to copy "vmatmt_const" back into the variable "vmatmt" to keep it constant.
+Within this loop, a few lines are added at the end to (4-a) copy "vmatmt_const" back into the variable "vmatmt" to keep it constant, and (4-b) print "vmatmt_const" in standard output.

 5.
 Declaration and allocation of the new variables are added in moddftu.f90 and init0.f90.